cron0s-dev/auctrum/README.md

 # Auctrum

-> A cross-platform real-time music player and audio visualizer built with SDL3, libsndfile, and KissFFT.
+> A cross-platform real-time music player and visualizer built with SDL3, libsndfile, and KissFFT.

 ## 📸 Preview